A System Parameterization for Direct Data-Driven Estimator Synthesis: INTRODUCTION

 A commonly used approach is based on the work in \cite{DePersis2020}.
-This approach parameterizes the set using a prior known bound on the noise and a right inverse of the accordingly stacked data matrices.
+This approach parameterizes the set using a prior known bound on the noise and a right inverse of the data matrices.
 However, this approach overapproximates the set by not including the additional knowledge that the noise must also satisfy the model equation \cite{Berberich2019, Koch2020}.
-Results based on the data-informativity framework \cite{Waarde2020, Waarde2020a, Waarde2022} are particularly attractive, because they exactly parameterize all systems consistent with the observed data and a known prior bound on the noise, leading to a less conservative set description.
+Results based on the data-informativity framework \cite{Waarde2020a, Waarde2022} are particularly attractive, because they exactly parameterize all systems consistent with the observed data and a known prior bound on the noise, leading to a less conservative set description.
 Using robust control techniques, it is possible to synthesize a guaranteed stabilizing state feedback controller or verify dissipativity properties.
 Another difference between these approaches is whether the parameterization is derived for the primal or the dual space.
 The data-informativity framework uses a \ac{QMI} with the transposed parameter matrix leading to a description in the dual space.
 In contrast, the approach based on the right inverse provides a direct parameterization in the primal space without transposing the parameter matrix.
 The dual space is particularly suited for robust system analysis and robust state feedback synthesis \cite[Section 8.3]{Weiland1994}, as it leads to a convex \ac{SDP}.
-Meanwhile, the primal space is well suited for solving the robust estimator synthesis, robust system analysis and \acp{IQC} \cite{Holicki2023a}, since these problems can be convexified.
+Meanwhile, the primal space is well suited for solving the robust estimator synthesis, robust system analysis, and \acp{IQC} \cite{Holicki2023a}, since these problems can be convexified.
+However, robust state feedback synthesis does not lead to a convex problem in primal space and vice versa for the estimator synthesis in dual space, such that each space is better suited to solve different control problems.